 After correcting the problem that caused the failure, you can clear the Backup-Failure Alarm using the following procedure.
-(See Figure 2-3 in Chapter 2 for the location of special programming buttons such as (System Program) and (Enter) on system phones.)
+(See Figure 2-3 on page 2-23 for the location of special programming buttons such as (System Program) and Enter on system phones.)

-- Press Feature 0 0 System Program System Program # 1 2 3.
+- 1. Press Feature 0 0 System Program System Program # 1 2 3.
 The current setting is displayed. - 2.
 Press 3 to choose Option 3, "Backup Alarm Cleared."

-You cannot use (Next Data) or (Prev Data) in this procedure to choose Option 3.
+You cannot use Next Data or Prev Data in this procedure to choose Option 3.